whataboutpets/minimal-mistakes/_posts/ducks/2016-02-07-can-ducks-eat-bread-popcorn-grapes.md

 ---
 title: "What Can Ducks Eat? - A List on What You Can Feed a Duck"
-permalink: /2016/02/can-ducks-eat-bread-popcorn-grapes.html
+permalink: /:categories/can-ducks-eat-bread-popcorn-grapes.html
 excerpt: "A list on what ducks can't and can eat."
+date: 2016-02-07
-modified: 2017-04-07
+modified: 2016-02-07
+header:
+  teaser: /assets/images/ducks/can-ducks-eat-bread-popcorn-grapes-teaser.jpg
+pinterest: assets/images/ducks/can-ducks-eat-bread-popcorn-grapes.jpg
 categories: [Ducks]
-tags: [Bread, Chocolate, Duck, Eat, Feed, Food, Grapes, Popcorn]
+tags: [Bread, Chocolate, Duck, Eat, Feed, Food, Grapes, Popcorn, Tips]
-header:
-  image: /assets/images/ducks/ducks-eating-seeds.jpg
-  teaser: /assets/images/ducks/ducks-eating-seeds-teaser.jpg
-  caption: "Jodie Wilson - flickr.com (CC BY 2.0) / Cropped from original"
+redirect_from:
+  - /can-cat-litter-cause-allergy-symptoms-in-humans.html
+  - /2016/01/can-cat-litter-cause-allergy-symptoms-in-humans.html
+  - /2016/01/can-cat-litter-cause-allergy-symptoms-with-humans.html
+published: true
 ---

 Ever wondered whether bread is bad for ducks?
 What about fish, vegetables, fruits, snacks or even food from other pets?
 In order to help you decide, we have compiled a list of different food items and whether it is a good idea to offer them to ducks or not.